Engee documentation

 Conclusion

-Based on the results of this demonstration we have studied the possibilities of realisation of the scrambling method used in DVB second generation video transmission protocols.
+Based on the results of this demonstration, we explored the possibilities of implementing the scrambling method used in the DVB video transmission protocols of the second generation.